-The Bet Rivers app distinguishes itself first and foremost in how quickly the app moves.
+The Bet Rivers app distinguishes itself in how quickly the app moves.
 The speed and fluidity with which the app moves from screen to screen is noteworthy and important.
 Seconds count with online sports betting, especially for in-game wagering, and BetRivers won’t let you down on that front.

 The BetRivers mobile sportsbook, somewhat unusually, also maintains a rewards program for its sportsbook customers.
 The iRush Rewards program allows you to earn points for both its online merchandise and your reward tier.
-There’s no cost to enter, and there’s only upside if you were planning to play on BetRivers anyway.
+There’s no cost to enter the program, and there’s only upside if you were planning to play on BetRivers, anyway.

 One thing to mention, however, is that the Apple version of the app remains a bit clunky.
 BetRivers did not have an iOS app for many months after its Android debut, and there are still some bugs.
 However, there are still plenty of reasons to take a look at BetRivers.